ALHO

 one modular TYPO3 ecosystem

-Yellow Tree was commissioned to develop a joint TYPO3 system for all three brands, fundamentally modernise the design, integrate the forms more deeply with the CRM and make all content efficiently maintainable in five languages.
+Yellow Tree was commissioned to develop a joint TYPO3 system for all three brands, fundamentally modernize the design, integrate the forms more deeply with the CRM and make all content efficiently maintainable in five languages.
 The result: a flexible platform setup that noticeably reduces the workload for the marketing team and HR in their day-to-day work and positions the group for a sustainable digital future.
 A high-performance, future-proof setup in TYPO3 that is based on the modular logic of the company.

 With its brands ALHO, FAGSI and ProContain, the ALHO Group stands for modular construction – from permanent buildings to temporary container solutions.
 Three brands, different target groups, several countries – and, until now, separate websites that had grown but were no longer consistently designed from a brand and performance perspective.